KdotJPG/NoisePosti.ng/_posts/2021-03-22-Normalizing-Gradient-Noise.md

 ##### High-Degree Polynomials

 Common gradient noises all involve, in some form, piecewise polynomial functions that define contribution falloff weights for each grid vertex in range.
 Each weight is multiplied by a gradient ramp emanating from the vertex, and the results are combined to form a final noise value.
 This might sound complex, but it's really just the combination of a few simple math functions.
-The graphs below should illustrate what happens.
+The graphs below illustrate what happens.
 Note that the `max(...)` component, which prevents the function from dropping below zero, is what characterizes the falloff function as piecewise.

 <div>
     <figure class="figure">